reframejs/reframe/docs/usage-manual.template.md

 export default {
     route: '*',
     title: 'Not Found',
     view: props => (
         <div>
-            We couldn't find {props.route.url.pathname}.
+            The page {props.route.url.pathname} does not seem to exist.
         </div>
     ),
 };